Comparison of biomedical relationship extraction methods and models for knowledge graph creation: Introduction

 \section{Introduction}

 The amount of published scientific, especially biomedical literature is growing exponentially.
-In 2020, over 950,000 articles were added to Medline \citep{Medline2020}, a repository of biomedical literature, meaning that on average, over 2600 biomedical articles were published daily.
-Scientists, researchers and professionals are not able to cope with the amount of published research in their area and are in need of tools that would help them find relevant articles and review and validate claims and hypothesis.
+In 2020, over 950,000 articles were added to Medline \citep{Medline2020}, a repository of the biomedical literature, meaning that on average, over 2600 biomedical articles were published daily.
+Scientists, researchers, and professionals are not able to cope with the amount of published research in their area and require tools that would help them find relevant articles, review and validate claims and hypotheses.

 Finding relevant articles is the task addressed by the information retrieval sub-field of natural language processing.
 A number of information retrieval approaches have been examined and several domain-specific information retrieval applications for bio-medicine have been built, such as PubMed, PubMedCentral, Quertle, Embase, etc. \citep{canese2013pubmed,roberts2001pubmed,coppernoll2011quertle}.
 Information retrieval engines can use named entity recognition algorithms and entity normalization techniques (often using dictionaries or terminologies) to improve the search results by returning semantically the most relevant articles for the searched concept regardless of the form or a synonym used for the searched entity \citep{jonnalagadda2010nemo,jonnagaddala2015recognition,hakala2016syntactic}.
 However, information retrieval only offers a list of relevant articles for searched terms or concepts.
-In order to validate hypothesis or a claim, a researcher still needs to read through significant amount of literature, which may be time consuming.
+In order to validate a hypothesis or claim, a researcher still needs to read through a significant amount of literature, which may be time-consuming.